 It’s much less painful to prevent a break-in than deal with its aftermath.
 Furthermore, an effective CCTV security system can be a significant deterrent to criminals targeting your home or business.
 CCTV is a term for a variety of video surveillance technologies which operate by connecting video cameras on a loop (also referred to as a circuit) which is then recorded or displayed on a central TV monitor.

 Once you’ve decided to add a security system, one of the next steps is choosing what type of camera(s) you will install.
 There are two main types of cameras: bullet, and dome.
 Regardless of your property type (residential or business) and size, there are some subtle differences between the two security cameras that should know.
 In this guide, our security experts explain the difference between dome vs. bullet cameras and the pros and cons of each to help you make a more informed decision.
+Some of the key differences between bullet cameras versus dome cameras include shape, installation, and camera range.
+While bullet cameras stick out and point in one direction, dome cameras are more discreet due to their dome shell protection and wider camera angle.

 What is a Dome Camera?